Sales Tax Holidays

 What Are Sales Tax Holidays?

-Sales tax holidays, sometimes called “tax-free weekends,” are short periods when shoppers can go to stores and buy certain eligible items tax-free.
+Sales tax holidays, sometimes called “tax-free weekends,” are short periods determined by a state’s Department of Revenue (DoR) when shoppers can go to stores and buy certain eligible items tax-free.
 In some states, items are only free from state tax, and shoppers still have to pay the local sales tax rate.
 (Read more about how sales tax rates work here.)

 In the US, states set their own sales tax rules and laws.
 Many states use tax-free weekends to incentivize shoppers to shop, often for necessities.